albin-joseph/nodejs-micro-service/blog/README.md

 - Many different subtle features that make async communication way easier or way harder
 - We are going to build our own event bus using Express.
 It will not implement the vast majority or features a normal bus has.
 - Yes, for our next app we will use a production grade, open source event bus.

+### Update Blog

+We are going to update the blog application by introducing more servives for optimising.
+We are going to implement the event service.
+We are going to add two services for **event bus** implementation.

+- *event-bus Micro Service*
+    - This is the basic implementation of event bus.
+When a post creation or comment creation happens an event fire.
+    - This event 2 information, event type and data.
+- *query Micro service*
+    - This service for optimise the entire system by minimise/optimse the api call
+    - This will aggregate the service